claytonjwong/feedback/README.md

 * Given where I stand, what should I do now?

 Feedback givers and receives have different life data points and interpretations of those data points, so it is important to see the other's point-of-view for hollistic understanding and potential learning.
 Thus difference spotting and right spotting with an open-mind is beneficial whereas wrong spotting is detrimental to understanding feedback and learning from it.

+## See Your Blind Spots: Discover How You Come Across

+### The Gap Map

+My Thoughts & Feelings 👉 My Intentions 👉 My Behavior 👉 My Impact on Others 👉 Other's Story About Me

+* There's always a gap between how we think we present ourselves and the way others see us.
+* I judge myself based on my intentions, others judge me based on my impacts on them.
+* My behavior is my awareness is *not* the same as my behavior in other's awareness

+### Behavioral Blind Spots

+#### Your Leaky Face (and tone of voice)

+* Our own face is a blind spot because we are trapped inside ourselves looking outwards.
+* We hear others through our superior temporal sulcus (STS), but the STS turns off when we hear ourselves speaking.
+* Others perceive not just *what* we are saying, but *how* we say it
+  * Facial expressions
+  * Tone of voice
+  * Body language

+#### Blind Spot Amplifiers

+1. Emotional Math
+   * Our emotions are integral in how others perceive and interact with us
+1. Situtation vs Character
+   * We judge our behaviors based upon *situations*, others judge our behaviors based upon our *character*.
+3. Intent vs Impact
+   * We judge ourselves upon our internal *intentions*, others judge us based on our external *impacts*
+   * Feedback given is often loaded with assumed intentions

+### What Helps Us See Our Blind Spots?

+We can use our reaction to feedback as a blind spot alert.
+When we notice ourselves asking:

+* What was their agenda?
+* What's wrong with them?

+Then we can ask ourselved:

+* I wonder if this feedback is in my blind spot?
+* What do you see me doing, or failing to do, which is getting in my own way?
+  * If we respond with genuine curiosity and appreciation, feedback givers can help provide useful details to learn from as feedback receivers

+#### Honest vs Supportive Mirrors

+People we rely on for support are often hesitant to share critial, honest feedback with us since we aren't asking the mirror for an honest assessment; we're instead asking for reassurance and support.
+When someone has been a supportive mirror, we can feel betrayed and blindsided when they suddendly become and honesty mirror.

+#### Record Yourself

+For many of us, watching ourselves on video or hearing ourselves on audio is unpleasant at best.
+But it can be enormously illuminating, enabling us to hear our own tone and see own our behavior in ways that are normally invisible to us.

+#### Focus on Change from the Inside-Out

+Simply acknowledge the pattern that everyone already sees, and be clear you're trying hard to change.